SharinaS/music-central/README.md

 # MusicCentral
-A fullstack Java application and RESTful API that saves favorite songs and albums, and links favorite songs over to user's preferred online song library, such as YouTube.
+A fullstack Java application and RESTful API that lets a user save information about favorite artists and music.
+A user can peruse their music favorites and play their song of choice, by clicking on a song that opens up their preferred music site, such as YouTube.

 MusicCentral is currently deployed on Heroku, and can be used to keep track of your favorite music [here](https://still-cove-96764.herokuapp.com/).

 # Contributor
 Sharina Stubbs

 ### About
-Java software developer and life-long learner.
-Works to write clean and intelligent code, maintain a solid sense of humor, a learning mindset and an ever-improving emotional IQ, not necessarily in that order.
+Java software developer with prior experience in medicine, yacht-racing, and music (at one time, was pretty decent as a string base player).
+Strives to write clean and intelligent code, maintain a solid sense of humor, a learning mindset and an ever-improving emotional IQ, not necessarily in that order.

 Find me on [LinkedIn](https://www.linkedin.com/in/sharina-stubbs/).